ajjn/cleaning_data_project/CodeBook.md

 ##Library dependencies
-The script run_analysis.R uses two external R-libraries, namely readr and dplyr.
+The script run_analysis.R uses two external R-libraries, namely *readr* and *dplyr*.

 ##Process steps
 1. The original data is divided into two datasets, namely trainning and